Finding Your Community at Fordham

 We have 40+ full- and part-time mental health counselors.

 At Fordham, we follow the Jesuit principle of cura personalis, or care for the whole person.
 Your overall well-being—mental, physical, psychological, and emotional—will be supported through a range of services and wellness resources, provided by advisers and counselors.
 We aim to foster a community of care that values the dignity and uniqueness of all of our students.
+Fordham is also Jed Campus certified, meaning that we use the best practices to support our students' mental health.

 10+ Integrated Living/Learning Communities